AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ### Personalized Fit Weapon

 As long as you consciously wield this weapon, you cannot be disarmed from it against your will.
-As a result, you can control the weapon better, increasing the weapon's lethal property by 1 while you wield it.
+As a result, you can also control the weapon better, increasing the weapon's lethal property by 1 while you wield it.

 ### Sure Sight Helmet